-The Group assesses its risk profile at least on an annual basis that permits the Group to report its risks and risk management framework.
+The Group assesses and reports upon its forward-looking risk profile at least on an annual basis.
 This process is called the Own Risk & Solvency Assessment ("ORSA").
 The Bermuda Monetary Authority refers to this process as the Group Solvency Self-Assessment (for Groups) or Commercial Insurer's Solvency Self-Assessment (for licensed insurers).